'Carpool Karaoke' fans still waiting for series on Apple Music

 Apple (AAPL, Tech30) released a trailer for the video series in February.
 The company said then that the show would debut on Apple Music in April, Reuters reported.

-But the company was singing a different tune late Monday.
+But Apple was singing a different tune late Monday.

-"Carpool Karaoke for Apple Music will premiere later this year," Apple said in a statement.
+"Carpool Karaoke for Apple Music will premiere later this year," the company said in a statement.
 It did not provide further detail.

 Related: 'Carpool Karaoke' series will be exclusively on Apple Music